10 Leadership Skills Every Effective Leader Needs

 iv.
 Empathy

-Look out for development opportunities to show that you understand and build a positive work environment for your team.
 Developing leadership skills will help you have a dialogue with employees of various ages, cultures, genders, and backgrounds.

 v.
 Social awareness (or social skills)